State Bank of India (SBI) Savings Account

 Permissible Methods of Receiving Foreign Currency

-- life insurance policy maturity/claims/surrender values but settlement done in a foreign currency from India based insurance company permitted by the Insurance Regulatory and Development Authority to continue the life insurance business.
+- Proceeds of life insurance policy maturity/claims/surrender values but settlement done in a foreign currency from India based insurance company permitted by the Insurance Regulatory and Development Authority to continue the life insurance business.

 Permissible Withdrawals for Payments